 In addition to my role as Resident Dean, I am a lecturer and researcher in the Department of Near Eastern Languages and Civilizations.
 Before coming to Quincy House, I held a postdoctoral position at Brown University and completed my PhD at the University of Oxford in the field of Assyriology.
 My research focuses on ancient Mesopotamian languages and history, the development and spread of the cuneiform writing system, and comparative and historical linguistics.
 I’m also interested in modern Middle Eastern languages, history, and culture and I’ve lived and worked extensively in the Middle East.

-I am joined in the House by my husband, David, and our two cats, Rousseau and Lila.
-David completed his PhD at the University of Oxford in computational biology and although he loves research, he is transitioning to a career in medicine and is currently a medical school student in Harvard's HST program.
+I am joined in the House by my husband, David, our daughters, Eve and Arielle, and our two cats, Rousseau and Lila.
+David completed his PhD at the University of Oxford in computational biology and although he loves research, he is transitioning to a career in medicine and is currently a fourth year medical school student in Harvard Medical School's HST program.